8bitprodigy/naylib64/readme.md

 ## License

-Naylib is open-source software licensed under the [MIT](LICENSE) License.
+Naylib64 is open-source software licensed under the [MIT](LICENSE) License.

 Please note that the raylib [source](src/raylib) code included in this distribution is licensed under the [zlib](LICENSE-RAYLIB) license.